LHRK/Nanodisc-Builder/README.md

 > conda install insane\
 > conda deactivate

-And then save all the scripts in one folder, which path can be input in the below wrapper scripts for automzation.
+And then save all the scripts in one folder, which path can be input in the below wrapper scripts for automization.

 ### Requirements
 Otherwise simply make sure to have installed the following modules: